CleanMyMac vs MacKeeper: Unbiased comparison & review of key features

 Privacy/security

-Yes, Antivirus, VPN, StopAd, ID Theft Guard
+Yes, antivirus, VPN, StopAd, ID Theft Guard

 Yes.
 Privacy tools plus Malware Removal powered by Moonlock Engine; not a full antivirus